-- our ability to successfully launch and commercialize DANYELZA and any other product candidates, if approved; - the timing and results of clinical trials of any of our product candidates; - regulatory actions with respect to our products or product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our products and product candidates or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries;
+- our ability to successfully launch and commercialize DANYELZA and any other product candidates, if approved; - the timing and results of clinical trials of any of our product candidates; - regulatory actions with respect to our products or product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our products and product candidates or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of revenues and expenses related to any of our products, product candidates or development programs;

-- developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of revenues and expenses related to any of our products, product candidates or development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - our ability to accurately forecast demand for our products, actual or anticipated changes in forecasts of financial performance, or changes in development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions and investor sentiment in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions, such as an increased rate of inflation, increased cost of goods, supply chain disruptions and uncertain global financial markets, and geopolitical events, such as the conflict between Ukraine and Russia and related sanctions; and - the other factors described in this "Risk Factors" section.
+- the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - our ability to accurately forecast demand for our products, actual or anticipated changes in forecasts of financial performance, or changes in development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions and investor sentiment in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions, such as an increased rate of inflation, increased cost of goods, supply-chain disruptions and uncertain global financial markets, and geopolitical events, such as the conflict between Ukraine and Russia and related sanctions; and - the other factors described in this "Risk Factors" section.

-In the past, securities class action litigation has often been instituted against companies following periods of volatility in the price of their common stock.
-For example, following volatility in the price of our common stock following the ODAC meeting in October, the CRL in November 2022 and our January 2023 announcement of our restructuring plan, one of our stockholders filed suit in the Delaware Chancery Court for alleged breaches of fiduciary duties, unjust enrichment, and waste of corporate assets.
+In the past, securities class-action litigation has often been instituted against companies following periods of volatility in the price of their common stock.
+For example, following volatility in the price of our common stock following the ODAC meeting in October 2022, one of our stockholders filed a putative class action lawsuit suit in the federal district court for alleged violations of the Securities Exchange Act of 1934, as amended.
 Litigation could result in substantial costs and divert our management's attention and resources, which could have a material and adverse effect on our financial condition, business, and the per share trading price of our common stock.